bixb922/freezefs/README.md

 #  Changes fron version 1
 Version number 2.
 If you are using version 1, please regenerate the output .py files with the new version of freezefs as they are incompatible.

-Addedd --compress and --overwrite switches.
+Added --compress and --overwrite switches.
 Drivers for extracting and mounting are now included. freezefs is now pip installable.

 ## Compatibility with MicroPython/Python versions
 Tested with MicroPython 1.20 and Python 3.10.7 and 3.11.4.